Tesla Model X Insurance Rates

 | Wyoming | $1,492 | -$182 | -10.9% |

-Opting for high physical damage deductibles can reduce prices by up to $710 every year, whereas buying more liability protection will push prices upward.
-Changing from a 50/100 limit to a 250/500 limit will increase prices by as much as $414 more each year.
+Using high physical damage deductibles could save up to $710 each year, whereas increasing liability limits will increase rates.
+Moving from a 50/100 limit to a 250/500 limit will cost as much as $414 more per year.
 View Rates by Deductible or Liability Limit

-If you have some driving violations or tend to cause accidents, you are likely paying anywhere from $2,000 to $2,700 additional each year, depending on your age.
-Tesla Model X insurance for high-risk drivers is expensive and can cost as much as 44% to 133% more than the average rate.
+If you like to drive fast or tend to cause accidents, you may be forking out at least $2,000 to $2,700 extra per year, depending on your age.
+Insurance for high-risk drivers can cost anywhere from 44% to 133% more than a normal policy.
 View High Risk Driver Rates

 | Model Year | Comprehensive | Collision | Liability | Total Premium |